DNN-Connect/razor-blade/README.md

 ## Commands in V1

+1. `CutText(string, length)` - will cut off the text at the best place, but maximum length as specified.
+Special behavior is that html-entities and umlauts (like `&nbsp;` or `&uuml;`) are treated as one character, and it will try to not cut off a word in the middle of the word, but backtrack to the previous space.

 1. `HasText(someObjectOrString)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace and/or html-whitespaces like `&nbsp;` or `&#160;`

 1. `HasText(someObjectOrString, false)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace.
 Html-Whitespace is treated as real text in this case

 1. `FirstText(intendedValue, fallbackIfEmpty)` - returns the first text if it has content, otherwise the fallback.
 Will treat html-whitespace like `&nbsp;` as a space (empty)

 1. `FirstText(intendedValue, fallbackIfEmpty, false)` - same as before, but will treat html-whitespace as real text

+1. `FirstText(intendedValue, next-value, next-value, [up to 5 values])` - same behavior as above, values will be checked in the order given.

 1. `FirstText(intendedValue, next-value, next-value, [up to 5 values], false)` - same behavior as above, values will be checked in the order given.
 By ending with `false` html-whitespace will not be cleaned but treated as text.

-1. `FirstText(intendedValue, next-value, next-value, [up to 5 values])` - same behavior as above, values will be checked in the order given.
 1. `Ellipsis(valToShow, maxLength)` - will show value, and if it's longer than max-length, will go add an "..."-character instead
 1. `Ellipsis(valToShow, maxLength, customEllipsis)` - same as the simple one, but you can specify what should be added
 1. `StripHtml(html)` - strips the html from an string